Spirors/Clients-and-Warehouse/README.md

 		-Contains command:
 			```
 			start -> start the thread and connect to database if possible

 			close -> end the thread and disconnect from database if needed.
 Free everything

 			exit -> end the thread and disconnect from database if needed.
 Free everything

 			alloc -> allocate a space in database and insert the remote id to the table

 			dealloc [local id] -> deallocate the space in database and remove remote id from the table.
 Also uses cache. (explained later)

 			read [local id] -> read the name of an remote id in the table using local id to translate through it.
 Also uses cache. (explained later)

 			store [local id] [name] -> store the name into the art entry with the remote id translated from local id.
 Also uses cache. (explained later)

 			infotab -> interactive cmd used to navagate the table

 			dump -> added command that print out everything in the table and cache.
 Mainly used in process of debugging.
 			```
-			ps: local id is 0 - 63 inclusive.
+			NOTE: local id is 0 - 63 inclusive.
 As the max number of remote id a table can handle is 64

-		Note: ./client [pipe name] need to ran after ./warehouse_db [size].
+		NOTE: ./client [pipe name] need to ran after ./warehouse_db [size].
 			  	./client will terminate if ./warehouse_db exit before client exit. printing "Server Shutdown"

 Cache:

 	Cache is a array of size 4 containing remote id and art name

-	read ->		will first translate the table and read the remote id and if the cache has that remote id "cache hit" is printed and the name will be read. if "cache miss" is printed then the client communicate to the server for the name and the store that remote id and name into the cache if cache is full then evict at the last cache element which is cache[3]
+	read ->		First translate the table and read the remote id and if the cache has that remote id "cache hit" is printed and the name will be read.

+						if "cache miss" is printed then the client communicate to the server for the name and the store that remote id and name into the cache

+						if cache is full then evict at the last cache element which is cache[3]

 	dealloc ->	the communication to server happens no matter what.
 After the communication if the "cache hit" the dealloced remote id, that cache will be evicted.

 	store ->	the communication to the server happens no matter what.
-After the communication if the "cache hit" then that cache will be updated. if "cache miss" then that cache will be added to the cache following the same eviction procedure as the read command.
+						After the communication if the "cache hit" then that cache will be updated.

+						if "cache miss" then that cache will be added to the cache following the same eviction procedure as the read command.

-	cache will be free if needed in close and exit command.
+	NOTE: cache will be free if needed in close and exit command.

 Error handling: